nishatayub/Amoura/README.md

 - In store.js file configured an store with userReducer function that will handle global user email state.
 - Inside userActions.js file wrote an function called setEmail that will help in storing email state inside global state.
 - In Index.js file made sure to wrap APP component inside provider component with store as props.

+### Steps for Milestone 32

+- In Login page we will use Dispatch method to store the mail inside global state
+- In all the remaining pages acc the mail stored in global state using useSelector